keerthanlalith/Thesis0/README.md

 # 2) Collect state trajectories
 python enjoy_cartpole_custom.py
+# 50000 steps are collected for training data
+# 1000 steps are collected for test data
 ```

 Once done running, the expert policy from step 1 is written to [Data/cartpole.pkl](https://github.com/keerthanlalith/Thesis0/tree/main/Data/).
 Then, step 2 loads and runs the policy and saves the observed states, actions, next states  and difference(between the current state and the nextstate) to [Data](https://github.com/keerthanlalith/Thesis0/tree/main/Data).